 - remove the access to the affordability support element under the Community Child Care Fund, and

 Surely though, there is a voice for women in the Government that will be heard on issues of sex discrimination?
 Is that not the role of the Sex Discrimination Commissioner?
-It would, if the role was filled appropriately.
-The last commissioner, Elizabeth Broderick, left the post in early September, before Tony Abbott was replaced by Malcolm Turnbull.
-While Gillian Triggs was assigned to act in that role temporarily,no full-time replacement has been announced under Mr Turnbull’s leadership, despite many questions as to why.
+It would if the role was filled appropriately.
+The last commissioner, Elizabeth Broderick, left the post in early September before Tony Abbott was replaced by Malcolm Turnbull.
+While Gillian Triggs was assigned to act in that role temporarily, being onlyno full-time replacement has been announced under Mr Turnbull’s leadership, despite many questions as to why.
 Many will be aware of how responsive this government has been to Gillian Trigg’s in her primary portfolio, so one can expect her to receive the same response in her part-time job.
 Perhaps overburdening her is part of a strategy.

 For a government that expresses such concern for women’s issues, what sort of legislative morality is Mr Turnbull exhibiting?
 Certainly not one that has changed anything significant in policy or legislation that Abbott initiated.
-When I say “anything significant”, I am making a concession for DV support, despite it being only one third of the funding preciously cut.
+When I say “anything significant”, I am making a concession for DV support, being only one-third of the funding preciously cut.
 The question should be though, how significant was that concession?
-Given the domestic violence refunding added new and largely unlobbied for support for our current death toll of two women a week, but revoked none of the cuts Abbott made, does this constitute a significant legislative change in support of women?
+Given the domestic violence refunding added new and mostly unlobbied for support for our current death toll of two women a week, but revoked none of the cuts Abbott made, does this constitute a significant legislative change in support of women?
 Should it more appropriately be seen as a cynically manipulative change to elicit applause from women because it was apparently differentiated from Abbott’s moral compass?
-If the legislation and policies of politics has remained predominately unchanged in direction since Abbott left, what is the direction of moral compass exhibited overall by legislative and policy direction of this government in regards the women of Australia?
+If the legislation and policies of politics have remained predominately unchanged in direction since Abbott left, what is the direction of moral compass exhibited overall by legislative and strategic direction of this government in regards the women of Australia?